15x09: My "Magic" Mirror

 The dogs seemed to have calmed down considerably, but they were still barking now and then.

 When the gate intercom rang, my dad told us to wait while he checked to see if it was the security company, and sure enough it was.
+He opened up, and the nightmare was over.

 I remember standing up, and then my knees buckling from the adrenaline my body endured.
+The Armed Security somehow notified the right police and everyone investigated the garden.

+They found that there were actually seven pairs of footprints.
 They were also able to figure out that these guys bent the spikes on our wall to climb over.

 We got an electric fence shortly after.

-This meant that there must have been two other guys hiding in the shadows that my dad hadn't even seen, which is creepy in its own right.
+This meant meant that there must have been two other guys hiding in the shadows that my dad hadn't even seen, which is creepy in its own right.

 South Africa's violent crime is quite bad, and it's sickeningly common for torture and assault to happen during these home invasions.

-I was so young at the time, so I didn't know the horrors of the world and was just scared of my family getting hurt.
+I was so young at the time, so I didn't know the horrors of the world, and was just scared of my family getting hurt.

 Now that I'm older, just the thought of four women being in the house and my mom being in nothing but a bath towel gives me chills.